 Adblocker detetcted!
 It seems you are using an adblocker.
-Ads can be annoying, but small sites like this could not exist without some revenue from advertising.
-Your adblocker is also blocking the text content of this page and causing images to appear in black and white.
+This site could not exist without some revenue from advertising.
+The text content of this page has been written to appear (to an adblocker) to be an advertisement, so if there is no descriptive text following this message, it's because your adblocker has blocked it.
 To view this page correctly, please turn off your adblocker.

 At the former Rosebush slate quarry is a small quarry lake, not much bigger than a swimming pool, but nevertheless popular with local children on hot days.
 The village has a small car park and there's also a small layby on the B4313 on the southern approach.
 A small lane leads to a bridleway to the quarries, and the quarry lake is easy to find.
 There are also some deep, unfenced quarries here, and nearby another bridle path leads up Foel Cwmcerwyn - the highest point in Pembrokeshire.